nhmvienna/OS_Strategy_NHMW/OS-Strategie_NHMW-2021-2022-04-24.md

 ## Introduction and state of the art

-At the government level, the \\"policy\\" that information and content generated from public funds (e.g., research grants, via government research institutions, universities, etc.) must be made publicly available - at least in the medium term - has become increasingly
+At the government level, the "policy" that information and content generated from public funds (e.g., research grants, via government research institutions, universities, etc.) must be made publicly available - at least in the medium term - has become increasingly